 How does vacation pay work in California for part-time workers?

 California state law does not require employers to give vacation time to part-time workers.
+Nor is there even a clear definition of how many hours constitute part-time work.
 If a California employer does provide it, though, the state’s labor laws will regulate how it works.

 Under California vacation pay laws, all paid time off, including vacation time, is a type of wage that an employee can earn.
 As a wage, the employee is entitled to receive it in his or her final paycheck.